Crowley2012/MacFixBluetooth/README.md

 Fix bluetooth audio or other bluetooth devices connected to Mac

 ### Issue
-Have you ever experienced choppy / skippy audio when using bluetooth headphones with you Mac?
+Have you ever experienced choppy / skippy audio when using bluetooth headphones with your Mac?
 Then this is the script for you.
 It is not a permanent fix but it should have you back up and running in a few seconds.

 ### What It Does
 - Disconnects your device